How Long Do Mesh Pool Covers Last? Complete Lifespan Guide

 Proper Water Level Management

-Maintain pool water level 6-8 inches below the cover surface.
+Maintain pool water level 4-6 inches below the skimmer opening (typically 4-8 inches below the coping/tile line).
 This prevents the cover from sitting in water, which can cause premature deterioration of the fabric and promote algae growth on the cover surface.

 Tension Adjustments

 Check and adjust cover tension seasonally.
-Springs should be compressed to about half their length - not fully compressed or barely engaged.
+Springs should be compressed according to manufacturer specifications - not fully compressed or barely engaged.
 Replace worn springs immediately as they cause uneven stress distribution.

 Annual Inspections